SALMON-TDDFT/SALMON-DOCS/source/inputs.rst

 only the default choice of 'PZ' is available at present.

-For periodic systems (specified by ``iperiodic = 3`` in ``&system``), the following functionals may be available in addition to 'PZ':

-``xc = 'PZM'``
+For periodic systems (specified by ``iperiodic = 3`` in ``&system``), the following functionals may be available in addition to 'PZ', ``xc = 'PZM'``

-Perdew-Zunger LDA with modification to improve sooth connection between high density form and low density one. :J. P. Perdew and Alex Zunger, Phys.
+Perdew-Zunger LDA with modification to improve sooth connection between high density form and low density one, ``xc = 'TBmBJ' cval = 1.0`` :J. P. Perdew and Alex Zunger, Phys.
 Rev. B 23, 5048 (1981).

-``xc = 'TBmBJ' cval = 1.0``

 Tran-Blaha meta-GGA exchange with Perdew-Wang correlation. :Fabien Tran and Peter Blaha, Phys.
 Rev. Lett.
 102, 226401 (2009).
 John P. Perdew and